sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix11.svg'</img>

 You can also use individual notes when defining the grid.
-These blocks will expand into rhythm blocks with corresponding values.
+These blocks will expand into *Rhythm* blocks with corresponding values.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/silence.svg'</img>

-A Silence block can be used in combination with the Note block to create "rests".
+A *Silence* block can be used in combination with the *Note* block to create "rests".

 PROGRAMMING WITH MUSIC
 ----------------------

-The remainder of this guide discusses how to use the chunks created by the Pitch-time Matrix when programming (You can also program with chunks you create and/or modify by hand).
+The remainder of this guide discusses how to use the chunks created by the *Pitch-time Matrix* when programming (You can also program with chunks you create and/or modify by hand).

 1. A chunk of notes